Toni Morrison's Beloved: For Sixty Million and More

 ― Toni Morrison, Beloved

-One of the most compelling novels of the twentieth century, Beloved by Toni Morrison became a popular choice in classrooms following its publication in 1987.
-The novel follows Sethe, along with her escape to freedom, the murder of her child, and her difficult psychological journey as she copes with her past as a slave.
-As both an historical account of the experiences of slavery and an insightful novel about a supernatural ghost, this text is ideal for upper level high school students and students in AP programs.
-The following activities are intended to guide thoughtful inquiry into the novel and its major themes, while also providing teachers and students with creative outlets for making connections with one of the great novels of the twentieth century.
+One of the most compelling novels of the twentieth century, Beloved by Toni Morrison has been read in classrooms and book clubs across the country since its publication in 1987.
+The following close reading and reflective activities are intended to guide thoughtful inquiry into the novel and its major themes, while also providing teachers and students with creative outlets for making connections with one of the great novels of the twentieth century.

 How do characters use collective experiences, challenges, and memories to construct a sense of community?

 How do the supernatural and achronological elements of the narrative contribute to plot and thematic development?

 Analyze how characters construct varied forms of community in response to tragedy and trauma.

 Analyze themes and symbols used throughout the novel to make meaning of the text.